 Registration and Secondary Containment Requirements

-The Office of Indiana State Chemist regulates ASTs that store fertilizers, herbicides, and pesticides in excess of 2,500 undivided gallons or 7,500 gallons total.
-Those ASTs must meet the requirements in 327 IAC 2-10 for storage containers, secondary containment, certification, use, and storage facility location registration.
+The Office of Indiana State Chemist (OISC) regulates ASTs that store fertilizers in excess of 2,500 undivided gallons or 7,500 gallons total, and pesticides in excess of 55 gallons*.
+Those ASTs must meet the requirements in 355 IAC 2 and 355 IAC 5 for storage containers, operational containment, secondary containment, and storage facility location registration.

 Aboveground storage tanks at industrial facilities are often exposed to storm water.
 The runoff at these locations can discharge industrial pollutants into nearby storm sewer systems and waterbodies .
 Therefore, certain sites are required to get a storm water permit.